tweimann/offlinetracker/README.md

 # offlinetracker
-#### A Discord Bot that tracks the Online Status of two other Bots and sends you a Message if they are offline
+#### A Discord Bot that tracks the Online Status of other Bots and sends you a Message if they are offline

 ## Requirements:
 ```